 At the start of the 20th century, Folly Beach remained fiercely independent as the seeds of today's sea island town were being sown.
-In the 1930 the construction of the new Atlantic Pavilion (to replace the original Pavilion built in the 1920s), boardwalk, pier and Oceanfront Hotel began.
+In 1930 the construction of the new Atlantic Pavilion (to replace the original Pavilion built in the 1920s), boardwalk, pier, and Oceanfront Hotel began.
 Very few families lived on the island year-round, some of which owned the Folly Beach real estate.

-Folly Beach saw the beginning of its Golden Era in real estate in the 1960s with the opening of the Ocean Plaza, which included 1,700 feet of boardwalk, pier, amusement rides, shops, roller skating and concessions.
-The first surfboard also came up on Folly Beach during the same time.
+Folly Beach saw the beginning of its Golden Era in real estate in the 1960s with the opening of the Ocean Plaza, which included 1,700 feet of boardwalk, pier, amusement rides, shops, roller skating, and concessions.
+The first surfboard also came upon Folly Beach during the same time.

 After a devastating hurricane in 1989, the building boom followed, infused the renewed vitality "Charleston's favorite backyard playground".
 The median age of the residents of Folly Beach is just 41.1 years, which is well below the state average.
 So, Folly Beach residents and owners of Folly Beach real estate have a true appreciation for living life to the fullest.
 Folly Beach Area continues to enjoy a yearly appreciation in value.
 Contact Fred Holland Real Estate for Real Estate Information.

-Artists, writers and musicians have in the past arrived at Folly Beach in throngs, and they feel right at home in the prevailing carefree atmosphere.
-Folly Beach is also tempting to those who yearn for outdoor activities - boating, fishing, swimming, bicycling, jet skiing, parasailing, kayaking, surfing, and beachcombing - to fill all their spare moments.
+Artists, writers, and musicians have in the past arrived at Folly Beach in throngs, and they feel right at home in the prevailing carefree atmosphere.
+Folly Beach is also tempting to those who yearn for outdoor activities - boating, fishing, swimming, bicycling, jet-skiing, parasailing, kayaking, surfing, and beachcombing - to fill all their spare moments.

 “Folly” is an Old English word, which stands for an area of dense foliage.